 Any evidence that requires analysis to interpret as opposed to direct evidence.
 For example, circumstantial evidence would be a witness seeing a person fleeing the scene of a crime which leads them to believe the person was involved with the crime, and direct evidence would be a witness seeing a person commit a crime.

-A guilty judgement or verdict.
+A guilty judgment or verdict.

 Legal advice—can also refer to the individual or firm providing it.